Want to know some great ways to start the day positively and mindfully?

 How The Buddha Would Start The Day Positively

 This meditation period begin at 5am and ended at 6am.
 During this meditation, Buddha would seek those who needed help.
-He would then put on his robe and help whoever needed his assistance.
+He would immediately help anyone he could.

 That was the Buddha’s morning ritual.
 You can read more about the Buddha’s morning ritual in my article about The Path To Enlightenment.